 23 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices-mint, dill and cummin.
 But you have neglected the more important matters of the law-justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.

-Some misquote Jesus here to try and demonstrate that he specifically ordained the continuation of tithing under the law, but at this point in time, He had not finished his work on earth, and the Jews were still bound by the law.
-Jesus would have been sinning to tell the Jews not to obey the law, and even he would have tithed on his own finances (John 12:6) in keeping with the law.
+Some misquote Jesus here to try and demonstrate that he specifically ordained the continuation of tithing under the law, but at this point in time, He had not finished his work on earth, and the Jewish people were still bound by the law.
+Jesus would have been committing blasphemy to tell them not to obey the law, and even he would have tithed on his own finances (John 12:6) in keeping with the law.
 It was only after Christ’s crucifixion that the law was fulfilled in Christ (John 19:30) and people would fulfill all of the requirements of the law through faith in Christ.
 The phasing out of the law is easy to understand if you put it into a simple timeline:

 Before the resurrection:

 18 I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.

 4 Christ is the end of the law so that there may be righteousness for everyone who believes.